stacked-git/stacked-git.github.io/content/_index.md

 ## News

+### 2022-11-06: [StGit v2.0.0][v2.0.0] has been released.

+This major release of StGit brings improved performance, several new features, and many refinements compared to StGit 1.x.
+It is recommended that all StGit users upgrade to 2.0.0.

+Many thanks to all the StGit users who took the time and effort to try out the many alpha, beta, and release candidate releases leading up to this final 2.0.0 release.
+Lots of issues, big and small, were worked out from this effort to make this a high-confidence release.

+The [changelog](changelog/) has the details of the many changes, but some highlights include:

+- Performance improvements across the board.
+This is largely due to StGit 2.0.0 being reimplemented in [Rust][rust-lang], thus eliminating many overheads inherent to the Python interpreter, but also due to direct accessing the git repository's object database using [libgit2][libgit2] instead of always using `git` subprocesses.
+- Refined output and improved error messages.
+Commands generally produce more terse output.
+Stack modifying operations (`push`, `pop`, `refresh`, etc.) use color and sigils to display their outcomes.
+- `stg email format` and `stg email send` replace `stg mail`.
+The new commands lean on the battle-hardened `git format-patch` and `git send-email` commands, making StGit's email capabilities more robust and more standard.
+- StGit aliases now behave like Git aliases.
+- `stg refresh` gains the `-r`/`--refresh` option, which allows a new patch to be created and record changes with one command.

 ### 2022-10-23: [StGit v2.0.0-rc.2][v2.0.0-rc.2] has been released.

 This second 2.0 release candidate repairs several bugs and refines how